-1. Limit on meals and entertainment.
+- 1. Limit on meals and entertainment.
 Certain non-entertainment-related meal expenses are subject to a 50% limit.
-However, you can deduct 100% of business meals if the meals are food and beverages provided by a restaurant and paid or incurred after 2020 and before 2023.
 Generally, entertainment expenses are nondeductible if paid or incurred after December 2017.
 If you are an employee, you figure this limit on line 9 of Form 2106.
-See the Meals Deduction From Restaurants Worksheet in the 2022 Instructions for Form 2106 for reporting information.
-(See 50% Limit in chapter 2.)

-2. Limit on total itemized deductions.
+(See 50% Limit in chapter 2.) - 2.
+Limit on total itemized deductions.
 Limitations on itemized deductions are suspended for tax years beginning after 2017 and before tax year January 2026, per section 68(g).